 WordPress.com approaches customer support differently.
 They do everything to make customer support “scale” (aka they aren’t answering the same question over and over).

 The contact form automatically searches old posts as you type to get your question answered from an old post.
-When you submit, WordPress.com’s “Happiness Engineers” quickly and concisely answer your question – either publicly or via private email.
+When you submit, WordPress.com’s “Happiness Engineers” quickly and concisely answer your question – either publicly or via private email or chat.

 It’s all virtual, interesting, and efficient – but not for everyone.